Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: NOMA-based semantic communication

 where $p(c_{i})$ is the proportion of point $c_{i}$ in $\mathbf{v}^{deq}$.
 The modulation process introduced in the previous subsection can be described as a linear transform $\boldsymbol{\phi}^{mod}(\mathbf{v^{deq}})=\mathbf{w}\mathbf{v^{deq}}+\mathbf{b}$, where $\mathbf{w}$ and $\mathbf{b}$ are weight and bias parameters contained in the dense layer.
 After normalization, each element in $\mathbf{s}$ is divided by $\overline{p}_{s}$.
-Constellations with a smaller amplitude may suffer more severely from noise and interference during transmission.
-In contrast, those with larger amplitude are less distorted.
+Constellations with a smaller amplitude may suffer more severely from noise and interference during the transmission.
+By contrast, those with larger amplitude are less distorted.
 Therefore, it is possible to realize unequal protection of the source information by controlling $p(c_{i}|x_{i}, \boldsymbol{\varepsilon}^{enc})$, which can be learned automatically during the training process.
 For those features of minor importance, the encoder will learn to map them into constellations with a smaller value, whereas features of greater importance will have their magnitude increased in the forward propagation by the encoder.
 Since the distortion on the least important features has little impact on the outcome, they can simply be mapped into zero points.
-Additionally, zero points can aid in lowering the mean power $\overline{p}_{\mathbf{s}}$, results in improved protection for critical features.
-It is demonstrable that the zero point exists in the constellation point set $\mathcal{C}^{deq}$ as well using the asymmetric quantization scheme.
-Please see Appendix \ref{appendix} for detail proof.
+Additionally, zero points can help to lower the mean power $\overline{p}_{\mathbf{s}}$, resulting in better protection for critical features.
+As demonstrated, the zero point exists in the constellation point set $\mathcal{C}^{deq}$ as well as with the asymmetric quantization scheme.
+Please refer to Appendix \ref{appendix} for detail proofs.